ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE JWE Key Encryption can be used with "aad" but only when not expressed with Compact JWE Serialization.

-Single recipient HPKE JWE Key Encryption with no "aad" can be expressed in Compact JWE Serialization, so long as the recipient and sender use the same HPKE Setup process as described in {{Section 5 of RFC9180}}.
+Single recipient HPKE JWE Key Encryption with no "aad" can be expressed in Compact JWE Serialization, so long as the recipient and sender use the same HPKE Setup process as described in {{Section 5 of I-D.ietf-hpke-hpke}}.

 This specification updates the "enc" definition in {{Section 4.1.2 of RFC7516}}
 by allowing the "enc" value "int" when the "alg" value is a JOSE-HPKE algorithm.
-When "alg" is not a JOSE-HPKE algorithm and the "enc" value is "int", the input MUST be rejected.
+When "alg" is not a JOSE-HPKE algorithm and the "enc" value is "int", the input MUST NOT be used and MUST be rejected.

 ## Auxiliary Authenticated Application Information

-The HPKE "aad parameter" for Open() and Seal() specified in {{Section 8.1 of RFC9180}}
+The HPKE "aad parameter" for Open() and Seal() specified in {{Section 8.1 of I-D.ietf-hpke-hpke}}
 is used with both HPKE JWE Integrated Encryption and HPKE JWE Key Encryption.
 Its value is the Additional Authenticated Data encryption parameter value computed in Step 14 of {{Section 5.1 of RFC7518}} (Message Encryption).